 FRANKLIN D. HICKS, SR.

 Frank is a native of Northern Kentucky and was a career officer in the U.S. Army after graduating from West Point.
 He was in Infantry and Special Forces Units, with three tours in Southeast Asia, and additional tours in Germany and Iran, retiring as a Lt.
 Colonel in 1975.
-After returning to Kentucky, Frank began his next career marketing Real Estate, working as a realtor for forty years for Coldwell Banker West Shell Realtors in Northern Kentucky.
+After returning to Kentucky, Frank began his next career marketing Real Estate.
+He worked as a realtor for forty years for Coldwell Banker West Shell Realtors in Northern Kentucky.
 Frank was active in in the Northern Kentucky Board of Realtors, the Home Builders Association of Northern Kentucky, and is active in his church.

 CRYSTAL D. HOEFINGHOFF, RN